2026 Chevrolet Colorado: What's New

 | ZR2 Bison | 2.7L Turbo+ (310 hp) | $55,600 |

 All prices are base crew cab.
-Extended cab (extended cab) configurations are approximately class="relative z-10",500 less.
-All engines paired with 8-speed automatic; 4WD standard from Trail Boss up, optional on WT and LT.
+Extended cab configurations are approximately class="relative z-10",500 less.
+All engines pair with an 8-speed automatic; 4WD is standard from Trail Boss up, optional on WT and LT.

 How it fits in the market

-The Colorado leads the mid-size segment in max tow capacity at 7,700 lb with the Turbo+ and properly equipped configuration.
-The Tacoma's i-FORCE MAX hybrid has more torque (465 lb-ft vs. 390 lb-ft), but the Colorado has the higher tow number.
+One number I lead with when people cross-shop these: the Colorado still tops the segment for max tow at 7,700 lb with the Turbo+ properly equipped.
+The Tacoma's i-FORCE MAX hybrid has more torque (465 lb-ft vs 390), and I won't pretend that doesn't matter when you're loaded, but the Colorado owns the higher tow number.
+Every Colorado is built in Wentzville, Missouri, so there's no tariff exposure under current trade rules either.

 Current incentives